jnga773/coco_projects/README.md

 All of the code is extensively commented, with most of the defined functions having doc strings too.

-If you have any questions about this, please email me: [j.ngaha@aucland.ac.nz](mailto:j.ngaha@auckland.ac.nz).

 Here is a break down on the included examples.

 ## Lin's Method Examples

+Here are some example systems that make use of Lin's method to solve for homoclinic orbits and heteroclinic connections.
+If you have any questions about this, please email me: [j.ngaha@auckland.ac.nz](mailto:j.ngaha@auckland.ac.nz).

 ### EtoP_lorenz
 This is an example of a heteroclinic E-to-P connection in the Lorenz system of equations, as described in Section 10.2.2 in *Recipes for Continuation*.